junxit/us-congress-bills-116/bill.md

   - **(2)** *Voting members* The council shall include the following voting members:
     - **(A)** The Secretary of the Smithsonian Institution.
     - **(B)** One member of the Board of Regents, appointed by the Board of Regents.
-    - **(C)** 23 individuals appointed by the Board of Regents.
+    - **(C)** 23 individuals appointed by the Board or Regents.
 In appointing members under this subparagraph, the Board of Regents should give special consideration to appointing—
       - **(i)** members of the Congressional Commission;
       - **(ii)** board members of the National Women’s History Museum, a nonprofit, educational organization described in section 501(c)(3) of the Internal Revenue Code of 1986 that was incorporated in 1996 in the District of Columbia and that is dedicated for the purpose of establishing a women’s history museum; and
       - **(iii)** scholars and representatives of organizations that are committed to the study of women’s history.